ryantuck/ryantuck/cv.md

 curl -L ryantuck.io/resume.json | jq
 ```

-### 2024 to present - AngelList
+### 2024-07 to 2024-12 - AngelList

-My latest role is doing backend engineering at AngelList.
+I did backend engineering at AngelList as a senior software engineer, working hybrid in NYC.
+Maintained LLM workloads, monolith, and services using Ruby, TypeScript, React.
+Laid off for first time in career after four months :( and am optimistic about the future :)

 ### 2022 to 2024 - Horizon3.ai